-In his first public remarks about the new government in Israel, Palestinian Authority President Mahmoud Abbas says he is willing to work with “whoever the Israeli people choose.”
+In his first public remarks about the new government in Israel, Palestinian Authority President Mahmoud Abbas said Wednesday he is willing to work with “whoever the Israeli people choose.”

 “There was — and still is — a crisis of government in Israel.
 The new government, the change government, won by one vote.
 We will deal with whoever the Israeli people choose.
 So we will deal with them,” Abbas said in a speech aired on Palestinian television.

-But Abbas says Ramallah’s cooperation relies on Israel “stopping its aggression and so on” before progress can be made on final status peace negotiations.
+But Abbas said cooperation relies on Israel “stopping its aggression and so on” before progress can be made on final status peace negotiations.

-Abbas delivers the remarks at a multi-day conference of Fatah’s Revolutionary Council, a senior deliberative body in the Palestinian movement.
+Abbas delivered the speech on Monday at a multi-day conference of Fatah’s Revolutionary Council, a senior deliberative body in the Palestinian movement.